 The military coup has stirred many mixed feelings among those in its region and the entire world.
 Some welcomed the coup with the dissatisfaction of Conde as a leader.
-Reuters reports that Conde said Guinea would operate in a democratic fashion, but he instead violently silenced opponents, failed to reduce poverty and tried to run for a third term in power, which many stated was illegal.
+Reuters reports that Conde said Guinea would operate democratically, but he instead violently silenced opponents, failed to reduce poverty, and tried to run for a third term in power, which many stated was illegal.

-Guinea experimented with different forms of government like socialism, a two-year rule by the junta and a decade of civilian rule according to BBC News.
+Guinea experimented with different forms of government like socialism, a two-year rule by the junta, and a decade of the civilian rule according to BBC News.
 These various forms of government made a toll on their development as a nation.